The Randell Research Center is pleased to announce we are OPEN to the general public with COVID-19 precautions!

 Learn more below about the steps we are taking to welcome guests again.
 Should you not feel ready to visit just yet, please continue to enjoy Florida Museum virtual programs, extensive online resources or email newsletters and the Randell Research Center’s homepage for latest news.

 We thank you for your endless support and look forward to seeing you soon!

 Randell Research Center Guidelines

-Face coverings are required on the deck and in the Visitor Center’s gift store and classroom.
+Face coverings are recommended on the deck and in the Visitor Center’s gift store and classroom.
 While practicing proper physical distancing, masks are optional on the Calusa Heritage Trail.

 What You Can Do:

 - Be patient and understanding – this is new for all of us

 - Properly wear face covering over nose and mouth at all times while on our Visitor Center deck area and inside our restrooms, gift store and classroom

 - Purchases using credit card – cash and checks will still be accepted